temporalio/documentation/docs/app-dev-context/child-workflows.md

 To asynchronously spawn a Child Workflow Execution, the Child Workflow must have an _Abandon_ [Parent Close Policy](/docs/concepts/what-is-a-parent-close-policy) set in the Child Workflow Options.
 Additionally, the Parent Workflow Execution must wait for the `ChildWorkflowExecutionStarted` Event to appear in its Event History before it completes.

-If the Parent makes the call to spawn the Child Workflow Execution and then immediately completes, the Child Workflow Execution will not spawn.
+If the Parent makes the call to spawn the Child Workflow Execution and then immediately completes, the Child Workflow Execution does not spawn.